Universality and Critical Exponents of the Fermion Sign Problem: Other Hubbard-Stratonovich transformations

-Unlike in the case of a spin-decomposed Hubbard-Stratonovich transformation, where a crossing of $\langle {\cal S}_\sigma\rangle$ for different system sizes leads to an immediate identification of $U_c$, here the nature of the dependence of the average spin-resolved phase with $U$ makes a scaling process more challenging.
-However, the trend of $\langle e^{{\rm i}\theta_\sigma}\rangle$ with different system sizes clearly suggests that the average phase converges towards zero when approaching the quantum critical point.
-Future investigations with both larger sizes and improved statistics may settle the possible determination of critical exponents in this regime, but it is overall clear that the (partial) weights remain efficient trackers of a quantum phase transition despite the use of a fundamentally different Hubbard-Stratonovich transformation.
+Unlike in the case of a spin-decomposed Hubbard-Stratonovich transformation \tcc{[Eq.~\eqref{eq:HS_sz}]}, where a crossing of $\langle {\cal S}_\sigma\rangle$ for different system sizes leads to immediate identification of $U_c$, here the nature of the dependence of the average spin-resolved phase with $U$ makes a scaling process more challenging. \tcc{While}, the trend of $\langle e^{{\rm i}\theta_\sigma}\rangle$ with different system sizes suggests that the average phase converges towards zero when approaching the quantum critical point \tcc{(or that $1/\langle e^{{\rm i}\theta_\sigma}\rangle$ diverges at $U\to U_c$), a scaling analysis similar to that performed in the main text results in a significant underestimation of the critical interaction $U_c$ [Fig.~\ref{fig:ave_phase_vs_U}(b) and \ref{fig:ave_phase_vs_U}(c)]; the critical exponent $\nu$, on the other hand, is close to most recent predictions~\cite{Toldin2015, Otsuka2016}.
+We note that our original arguments regarding the non-analytic behavior of the spin-resolved sign should carry over to the spin-resolved phase.
+That is, considering that the total weight is decomposed in $W(x)=W_\sigma(x)W_{\overline\sigma}(x)$} \tcc{ and that $W_{\overline\sigma}(x)=W_\sigma^*(x)$ (i.e., $\langle e^{{\rm i}\theta}\rangle_{|W|} = 1$), the partition function of the original model reads} \tcc{ As a result, non-analytic behavior in the thermodynamic limit that appears in ${\cal Z}_W$ at the critical point is guaranteed to be reflected in the averaged spin-resolved phase provided the modified partition function ${\cal Z}^\prime$ is sufficiently analytic in the vicinity of $U_c$.}

+Future investigations with both larger sizes and improved statistics may settle the possible determination of critical exponents in this case. \tcc{Yet, as will become clear in the following Appendix (Appendix~\ref{app:dtau_analysis}), an explanation for this mismatch of the values of $U_c$ possibly stems from the fact that the average spin-resolved phases $\langle e^{{\rm i}\theta_\sigma}\rangle$ suffer from substantially larger dependence on the value of the imaginary-time discretization, in comparison to the spin-resolved sign $\langle {\cal S}_\sigma\rangle$ studied in the main text.}